deckhouse/deckhouse/modules/030-cloud-provider-yandex/docs/CONFIGURATION.md

 ---
-title: "Cloud provider — Yandex.Cloud: configuration"
+title: "Cloud provider — Yandex Cloud: configuration"
 ---

 > **Note!** If the parameters provided below are changed, the **existing Machines are NOT redeployed** (new machines will be created with the updated parameters).
 Redeployment is only performed when `NodeGroup` and `YandexInstanceClass` are changed.
 Details in the [node-manager module's documentation](../../modules/040-node-manager/faq.html#how-do-i-redeploy-ephemeral-machines-in-the-cloud-with-a-new-configuration).